colin-johnston/ci-concepts/README.md

 **Visual and Interaction Design Simulation of Hypothetical v2 Solano CI**

-This project was built using Semantic UI.
+This project was built using [Semantic UI](http://semantic-ui.com/) v2.1.4 — a LESS-based UI framework.
 The code structure and stylesheet patterns is not intended for use in production Solano CI app.

+Custom plugin for converting from LESS to SCSS is available.